 The BDatSci programme consists of a set of core compulsory modules on all year levels.
 The core modules lay the foundation for studies in the field of data science.
 For the rest, you have a relatively free choice of modules to enable you to focus on a very specific field within the data science environment.
 In choosing your modules, please take note of the stipulations regarding timetable clashes in the general section at the beginning of this chapter.

 It is also possible within this programme to focus on a specific area of study, called a focal area.
 You will register for BDatSci in the faculty that offers the focal area.

 The objective of focal areas is to help you choose a specific career focus within the BDatSci programme.
 The focal area is not a programme, and the module combinations are only recommendations for you to make more focussed module choices.
 Nevertheless, there are several compulsory modules that must be taken within each focal area.
 The module choices in the tables describing each focal area fit in with the lecture and assessment timetables.

-There are eight focal areas in the BDatSci programme, and three of these focal areas are offered in the faculty of Economic and Management Sciences.
+There are eight focal areas in the BDatSci programme, and three of these focal areas are offered in the Faculty of Economic and Management Sciences.
 Only these three focal areas are described further down under “Focal areas within the BDatSci programme".
-For the sake of completeness, however, all eight focal areas of BDatSci are listed below.
-An indication of the faculty where the programme is offered is given in brackets, and you will find the description of the focal area in that faculty's Calendar part:
+However, for easy reference all eight focal areas of BDatSci are listed below.
+The name of the faculty where the programme is offered is given in brackets, and you will find the description of the focal area in that faculty's Calendar: